What are bitter oranges?

 In Asian cuisine, the bitter taste is valued as a food supplement.
 Bitter oranges are often preserved for use as a garnish.
 Outside of Asia, bitter oranges are cultivated for use as a botanical extract.
 Bitter orange oil is often used in cosmetics and is sometimes included in health supplements as well.
 The peels and fruits can be candied for inclusion in sweets and desserts, and the sour pulp is added to jam and other preserves for a shot of tart flavor.
 Bitter orange extract is also a crucial ingredient in triple sec and Curaçao, two classic liqueurs.

-See also What is pumpkin candy?
+See also What is Piadine?

 Bitter oranges are sometimes used to flavor tea.